 This is where you can use Keyword Rankings tables to your benefit.
 You can add pre-built widget groups for both Google Search Console and Bing Webmaster Tools, or you can add custom widgets to create these tables, as you did with Google Analytics.

-The benefit of the GSC/BWT options is obvious, but consider directing your attention toward the two outliers:
+The benefit of the Google Search Console and Bing Webmaster Tools options is obvious, but consider the two outliers:

 Keyword Manager Rankings: Once you've uploaded a list of keywords to Keyword Manager, the Keyword Manager Rankings table widget will match rankings data from Google and Bing to any keywords with available rankings data.
 That allows you to pick and choose which phrases are most important to you (or you're particularly focusing your SEO efforts on) and track rankings, impressions and clicks on only those.

-Google Analytics Rankings: Alternatively, you can pull all of the keywords from Google Analytics and display GSC/BWT data against those keywords.
-Thanks to the increase in encrypted searches, this list won't be comprehensive, but matching the keywords here against keywords present in Google Search Console or Bing Webmaster Tools will provide some extra insight.
+Google Analytics Rankings: Alternatively, you can pull all of the keywords from Google Analytics and display Google Search Console and Bing Webmaster Tools data against those keywords.
+Due to the increase in encrypted searches, this list won't be comprehensive, but matching the keywords here against keywords present in Google Search Console or Bing Webmaster Tools will provide some extra insight.

-Because this is a conversion report, the point here isn't necessarily rankings: it's impressions and, more importantly, clicks.
-Sort your tables by Clicks to see what's actually driving traffic.
-After all, what good is a top-ranked keyword if no one is clicking on it?
+Because this is a conversion report, the point here isn't necessarily rankings, it's impressions and, more importantly, clicks.
+Sort your tables by clicks to see what's actually driving traffic.

 Data Import and Polish